 Pottery and Painting with Local Artisan and Professor Michael Ware

 Ware has been a production potter for over 21 years, and, during this time, has steadily produced a wide variety of utilitarian forms.
-He currently works in stoneware, which is fired in electric kilns; however, his background in production pottery includes a variety of techniques, including slat-glazed ceramics.
-Because of his love for Pennsylvania Dutch salt-glazed pottery, he developed a self-glazing clay body that has the appearance of the slat-glazing effects, one that he plans to use in his line of utilitarian pieces.
+He currently works in stoneware, which is fired in electric kilns; however, his background in production pottery includes a variety of techniques, including salt-glazed ceramics.
+Because of his love for Pennsylvania Dutch salt-glazed pottery, he developed a self-glazing clay body that has the appearance of the salt-glazing effects, one that he plans to use in his line of utilitarian pieces.
 Ware has developed various clay bodies and glazes for his line of pottery and frequently carves and pierces designs into his work, creating a wide array of graphic effects.
 His work is direct in appearance with rich, textural surfaces that add a quiet sophistication to the overall forms.

 Students have the option of taking Ware’s class, ART 115, which serves as an introduction to methods of hand building (slab, coil, pinch, and wheel throwing), glazing, and decorative techniques.
 Students may also register for Ware’s ART 225: Painting class in which they will be taught the production of paintings in oil or acrylic with emphasis on developing individual techniques.
 In ART 305: ADVANCED STUDIO, students can further their studies in pottery, painting, sculpture, drawing, art history, or photography.